 Since no one has ever said, “We’re absolutely okay with wasting our ad budget,” eliminating wasted impressions has become an even bigger focus for many advertisers.

 With real-time segments powered by BlueConic, you can ensure that you are only targeting people that fit your desired segment — even as individuals move in and out the segment.

 No matter how you define your segments in BlueConic, as soon as a person no longer fits into the criteria, she is removed and immediately pulled out of the corresponding segment.

-You can even create new lookalike Custom Audiences based on the descriptive and behavioral attributes of your most valuable customers.
+You can even create new look-alike audiences based on the descriptive and behavioral attributes of your most valuable customers.
 Or you can suppress recently-engaged individuals from being exposed to your acquisition campaign ads.